ethereum/guide/mining.md

 # Mining on Ethereum with eth

 Mining on ethereum with eth++ is simple.
-If you only need to mine with a single GPU then, just running eth++ will be sufficient.
+If you need to mine with a single GPU then, just running` eth++` will be sufficient.
+If not you can use a combination of `eth++` and `ethminer`.

 ## Mining on a single GPU

-In order to mine on a single GPU all that needs to be done is run eth++ with the following arguments:
+In order to mine on a single GPU all that needs to be done is to run `eth++` with the following arguments:

 ```
 eth -b -i --frontier -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2  --client-name "OPTIONALNAMEHERE" -x 50 -m on -G